Center City Connector

 As a major subconsultant on the project’s design team, HDR is serving as the lead engineer for track design, signal priority and other civil elements for the preliminary engineering and final design phases of Center City Connector.

-Our work began by collaborating with the Seattle Department of Transportation (SDOT) to optimize the alignment, streetcar stops and locations previously developed during the planning phase.
+Our work began by collaborating with the Seattle Department of Transportation to optimize the alignment, streetcar stops and locations previously developed during the planning phase.
 These refinements are intended to improve operational efficiency and ease-of-use for the riders.

 - Connection to South Lake Union Streetcar - Optimized rider usability by combining two stops, making connections between the two services more intuitive.